THE HISTORICAL 7TH SEAL

 This trumpet also unseals Dan 7:24-25, with Catholicism/Christianity now standing on its own feet, separate from the Roman Empire from which it had sprung forth.
 As per Rev 17:11, it is the eighth head of the Beast to rule over Jerusalem, but it is "of the seven" in that it is a continuation of the "Christianised" sixth head of the Beast.

-This event continues the fulfilment and unsealing of the prophecy of Dan 7:25 concerning the little horn that likes to "change times and laws", which it did by appropriating Christianity, but making foundational changes.
+This event continues the fulfilment and unsealing of the prophecy of Dan 7:25 concerning the little horn that shall "think to change times and laws", which it did by appropriating Christianity, but making foundational changes.
 This verse states that the Jews "shall be given into his hand" for 1260 years.
 The 150 year period of the Crusader battles over Jerusalem is part of that 1260 year period.

 As stated previously, the 150 years pertain to campaigns fought over Jerusalem, the focus of prophecy.
 The Crusader wars did continue elsewhere for longer than 150 years, but the last battle fought in Jerusalem was in 1244, in the 150th year after Pope Urban initiated the first Crusade.